ysgill1958/bharatinfo-sol/README.md

 # Bharat Diary

-India's AI-Powered Information and Solutions Hub
+Your comprehensive guide to India's information and solutions.

+Last updated: 2024-03-20

 ## Overview